-Air Pressure Regulator Assembly Replacement Procedure
+5.15.2 Air Pressure Regulator Assembly Replacement Procedure

-- 1. Turn Power OFF and depressurize unit. - 2.
-Remove the DirectFlo cover (4 screws). - 3.
+- 1. Turn Power OFF and depressurize unit. - Remove the PowerFlo cover (4 screws). - 3.
 Disconnect the hoses from the regulator assembly.
 You may want to label each air hose before removing. - 4.
 Remove the retaining nut from the front of the regulator. - 5.
+Pull the regulator assembly back into chassis and remove.

-Remove the cap from the knob by squeezing the sides of the cap and pop it off (similar to removing a child-proof cap from a pill bottle).
-You will need to do the same with the new regulator. - 6.
-Pull the regulator assembly back into chassis and remove. - 7.
-Install the new regulator (PF2443). - 8.
-Attach the air hoses to the regulator assembly. - 9.
-Install the cover.
+Note: Remove the cap from the knob by squeezing the sides of the cap and pop it off (similar to removing a child-proof cap from a pill bottle).
+You will need to do the same with the new regulator.

+- 6. Install the new regulator (PF2443).

+- 7. Attach the air hoses to the regulator assembly.

+- Install the cover.